Engineering

 ENGINEERING FAIR

-The OEF Oklahoma Engineering Fair is held every spring during Engineers Week and brings together students, teachers, professors, and the business community to give students an introduction to engineering and related principles.
-The next fair will be held April 23, 2025, at Science Museum Oklahoma.
+The OEF Oklahoma Engineering Fair is held every spring during Engineers Week and brings together 6-8 grade students, teachers, professors, and the business community to give students an introduction to engineering and related principles.
+The next fair will be held in February 2027.

 MATHCOUNTS

 Since 1983, the Oklahoma Engineering Foundation has hosted the Oklahoma MATHCOUNTS program.
-Pooling resources from engineering and STEM-minded industries, OEF has engaged thousands of students in this upper-level middle school math competition.
+Pooling resources from engineering and STEM-minded industries, OEF has engaged thousands of students in this 6-8th grade math competition.

 The Oklahoma Engineering Foundation

-awards up to four $2,000 collegiate scholarships for students pursuing a degree in an accredited engineering program at one of six specified Oklahoma universities.
+awards up to four $1,000 collegiate scholarships for Oklahoma students pursuing a degree in an ABET-accredited engineering program.
+Please review additional requirements.

 Latest Posts